· News · 1 min read

 6 Million Qantas Customers.
 One Third-Party Call Center.

-Qantas confirmed a breach affecting up to 6 million customers.
-Names, emails, phone numbers, birth dates, frequent flyer numbers — all exposed.
+Qantas confirmed a data breach affecting up to 6 million customers.
+Names, emails, phone numbers, birth dates, frequent flyer numbers — all PII exposed.

 The source?
 A third-party call center platform.